 - Phone: 734-662-5008

 This quaint little plaza – also where the Ann Arbor Farmers Market takes place year round – will tickle everyone’s fancies.
 While strolling through these historical buildings (part of the original village of Ann Arbor), plenty of shops await.
-Check out Mudpuddles for cool, creative toys for kids – or wander around Elephant Ears for whimsical clothes and gear for babes and tots.
-Then grab a bite to eat at Kosmo’s Lunch Counter to enjoy breakfast and lunch favorites all day, as well as an array of Korean dishes – all for a delicious price, too.
+Be sure to check out Mudpuddles for cool, creative toys for kids.
+Then grab a bite to eat at the KOSMO lunch counter to enjoy breakfast and lunch favorites all day, as well as an array of Korean dishes – all for a delicious price, too.

 - Address: 304 S. Ashley St., Ann Arbor